J4NN0/wordlist-generator/README.md

         You have to choose only the max size of the strings that will be generated.
 The strings will be composed by only numbers.

-   - Customized wordlist

-        You have to choose which characters will compose your final string: just put manually the characters that you prefer until you are satisfied.
-Then choose the max size of the strings that will be generated.

    - Wordlist with strings, characters and numbers

-        You can choose if you want insert in the wordlist strings, characters or numbers.
+        Just insert manually strings, characters or numbers that will compose the wordlist.
 Then choose the max size of the strings that will be generated.

    - Guided wordlist (Alphabet || Numbers || Special Characters)

         It's a guided version to make your customized wordlist.
 You can chose, step by step, if you want insert some or all characters of the alphabet, some number and/or special characters.

+   - Dictionary wordlist

+        Insert the string you want to modify for dictionary attack.
+For example the word 'hello' becomes 'h3ll0'.

    - Wordlist from data file